-Soccer star says Amazon didn’t remove racist reviews of book
+Amazon criticized over racist reviews of soccer star’s book

 The book went on sale on Aug.
 29 on Amazon.

-“Some of what has been written about myself and my book is defamatory,” Aluko said.
+“Some of what has been written about myself and my book is defamatory,” Aluko wrote in The Guardian.
 “It is intended to put people off buying my book, and I intend to make sure they understand the consequences of such hatred.”

 Aluko capped 102 times for England and is a lawyer.
 She spent two years trying to convince the English Football Association to believe Mark Sampson as national team manager made offensive comments in 2014 about whether her relatives coming from Nigeria for a game were infected with Ebola.